-Surbiton High School aims to inspire, encourage and empower our young people to discover and liberate the very best of themselves, exceeding their potential in an intellectually rigorous and challenging academic environment, balanced with outstanding pastoral care and support.
+Surbiton High School aims to inspire, encourage and empower our young people to discover and embrace their individuality in an intellectually rigorous academic environment.
+Balanced with outstanding pastoral care, our pupils become compassionate, respectful, courageous, and inquisitive members of the community, living out the School's motto: Amor nos semper ducat (May love always lead us).

-We achieve these aims through our Charter for Happiness and Well-being.
-Our children:
+We achieve these aims through our inculcation of learning habits (pages 10 and 11) and through our Charter for Happiness and Well-being (pages 12 and 13).

+Our Values